UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

 - agree with the person before (error fixing during the lesson)
 - pace was nice.
 - the content is on an appropriate level for beginners
-- good content webapge with lots of info
+- good content webpage with lots of info

 One thing we should change/improve for next time:
 - the whole thing is too fast. if you lose one point you will be totally lost.